-At year end the fair value of its investments has been determined at \$773,654 (2013: \$334,133).
-Notwithstanding the uncertainty of the valuation of the investment the Board is of the view that the fair values of the unlisted investments in these financial statements represent the best available information, uncertainty exists over the fair value of the investments in the absence of an active market to determine fair value.
+At year end the fair value of its investments has been determined at \$804,388 (2013: \$334,133).
+Notwithstanding the uncertainty of the valuation of the investment the Board is of the view that the fair values of the unlisted investments in these financial statements represent the best available information.